🤗 Positive

 Images: Tennessee Tech University

 Twelve-year-old Aubrey Sauvie is a go-getter.
-The triple congenital amputee has never let her limb differences stop her from accomplishing anything she put her mind to.
+The triple congenital amputee has never let her limb differences stop her from accomplishing anything to which she put her mind.

 • The preteen started drumming this past school year, inspired by her older sister who is also a percussionist.